mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 The DKP upgrade represents an important step of your environment's lifecycle, as it ensures that you are up-to-date with the latest features and can benefit from the latest improvements, enhanced cluster management, and better performance.
 This section describes how to upgrade your networked, air-gapped or on-prem environment to the latest version of DKP.

 <p class="message--warning"><strong>WARNING: </strong>Upgrade your Platform applications and Catalog applications before proceeding.
-Some applications in the previous release do not support Kubernetes 1.22, and upgrading Kubernetes to 1.22 is part of the Konvoy upgrade process.
+Some applications in the previous release do not support the [current version of Kubernetes][release_notes], and upgrading Kubernetes is part of the Konvoy upgrade process.
 </p>

 ## Understand the upgrade process